-Coca-Cola, Keurig Dr Pepper and PepsiCo have pledged to put their money behind boosting processing technology and increasing curbside collection access.
+Coca-Cola, Keurig Dr Pepper and PepsiCo today pledged to put their money behind boosting processing technology and increasing curbside collection access.
 They’ll also introduce a uniform recycling message on their bottles next year.

-The beverage giants on Oct.
-29 announced “Every Bottle Back,” a series of initiatives related to capturing more discarded plastic bottles and improving the recycling system.
+The beverage giants this morning announced “Every Bottle Back,” a series of initiatives related to capturing more discarded plastic bottles and improving the recycling system.
 The project is facilitated through the American Beverage Association (ABA).

 A key component of the effort is $100 million the three companies will invest through Closed Loop Partners and The Recycling Partnership.
 The coalition estimates this money will catalyze matching investments for an overall fund of $400 million, which will be used to bolster collection, sorting and processing improvements.